How to Add Social Media Icons to an Email Signature

 This chart is your best tool for improving pacing and structure.

 This pie chart tells you where your views came from.
 If For You makes up the vast majority (ideally 70%+), it's a sign that the TikTok algorithm picked up your video and showed it to new audiences.
-If most of your views are from Profile or Following, it means the video didn't have broad appeal beyond your existing followers - that's feedback telling you the topic or execution wasn't powerful enough to break out.
+If most of your views are from Profile or Following, it means the video didn't have broad appeal beyond your existing followers - feedback indicating the topic or execution wasn't strong enough to break out.

-Waiting for analytics can be slow, and comments don't always give you the detailed, constructive criticism you need - especially for drafts.
-To accelerate your learning curve, you need to be proactive and create dedicated spaces for valuable feedback.
+Waiting for analytics can be slow, and comments don't always provide the detailed, constructive criticism you need - especially for drafts.
+To accelerate your learning curve and grow on TikTok, be proactive and create dedicated spaces for valuable feedback.

 TikTok Stories are an incredibly underutilized tool for quick-fire feedback.
-Since they are shown mostly to your existing followers, it’s a great way to take the temperature of your core community without clogging your main feed.
+Since they are shown mostly to your existing followers, it’s a great way to gauge your core community's opinions without clogging your main feed.

 "Hey [Name]!
 I really appreciate your thoughtful comments on my videos.
 I'm finishing up a new one about [topic] and would love to get your honest opinion on the draft before I post it.
 No worries if you're busy, but I'd really value your perspective!"

-Nine times out of ten, they will be thrilled to help.
+Most of the time, they will be thrilled to help.
 This not only gives you high-quality feedback but also makes one of your most engaged followers feel seen and valued - a huge win-win.

 Asking "Do you like this?" is a surefire way to get a polite, useless "Yes!"
 To get feedback you can actually act on, you need to ask specific questions about the different elements of your video.
 Stop asking if your content is "good" and start asking what makes it work (or not).